-Asia CER RER

-2008 2007 Change 2007 Change

-£m £m % £m %

-Net investment flows 1,642 1,777 (8%) 1,662 (1%)

-Total IFRS operating profit 29 34 (15%) 33 (12%)
+CER RER Asia Half year 2008 £m Half year 2007 £m Change % Half year 2007 £m Change % Net investment flows 1,642 1,777 (8) 1,662 (1) Total IFRS operating profit 29 34 (15) 33 (12)

 Prudential's asset management business in Asia supports the insurance operations, and has established itself as an increasingly material retail business in its own right.
-Today it has retail operations in 10 markets and has more top five market share position than many other regional players in Asia.
+Today it has retail operations in 10 markets and has more top five market share positions than many other regional players in Asia.

 Despite the downturn in the equity markets in the first half of 2008 product innovation has continued with the launch of a number of new funds.
-PruPIM Vietnam Fund is one of the country's first institutional property funds.
-In Taiwan, the PCA Green Solution Fund was which seeks to deliver long-term capital growth by investing in climate change related global firms and is the country's third largest IPO.
+PRUPIM Vietnam Fund is one of the country's first institutional property funds.
+In Taiwan, the PCA Green Solution Fund which seeks to deliver long-term capital growth by investing in climate change related global firms and is the country's third largest IPO.
 In China, our joint venture with CITIC introduced its third fund, the Blue Chip Fund.
 PCA Asset Korea launched PCA Emerging Asia Equity Fund in the first quarter of 2008.
 In the second quarter, several structured funds were launched in response to the demand for lower-risk products.

 We have also continued to expand the breadth and depth of our distribution network in Asia.
 PCA Asset Japan established our third relationship with a mega brokerage, this time with Nomura.
-In UAE, our business based in Dubai now has 15 distribution agreements.
+In the United Arab Emirates (UAE), our business based in Dubai now has 15 distribution agreements.

-Taiwan obtained three institutional mandates with FUM of £116 million in the first half of the year.
-This includes a domestic equity investment mandate from Taiwan's New Labor Pension Fund over a three year period.
+Taiwan obtained three institutional mandates with funds under management (FUM) of £116 million in the first half of the year.
+This includes a domestic equity investment mandate from Taiwan's New Labor Pension Fund over a three-year period.